Read-Only Provider API Credentials

 The table below shows which DNS providers support read-only API credentials and how to configure them.

-Provider Read-Only Support Mechanism
+Provider Read-Only Support Read-Only Mechanism (monitoring) Write-Enabled (Change Management & rollback)

-AWS Route 53 Yes IAM policy: AmazonRoute53ReadOnlyAccess
+AWS Route 53 Yes IAM policy: AmazonRoute53ReadOnlyAccess IAM policy: AmazonRoute53FullAccess (or a custom policy granting route53:ChangeResourceRecordSets + route53:GetChange)

-Alibaba Cloud Yes RAM policy: AliyunDNSReadOnlyAccess
+Alibaba Cloud Yes RAM policy: AliyunDNSReadOnlyAccess RAM policy: AliyunDNSFullAccess

 Ascio No Single username/password, no permission scoping